 Every day is special at Camp Huawni.
 Every morning you’ll wake up busting at the seams ready to participate in Huawni’s special events and night activities.

 Thank goodness we’re a sleepaway camp - some of your favorite activities are at night.
 Here’s a snapshot of the adventures that are awaiting for you this summer!

-Bring your costumes, jokes, dance moves, and microphone.
-No crowd will ever yell louder for you than at Camp Huawni!
+Bring your costumes, jokes, dance, and microphone.
+No crowd will ever yell louder than you than at Camp Huawni!

-Put on your swimsuit, and let’s head to the creek.
-You get to jump into a mud fight, eat (and throw…that’s right) watermelon, or carve your name in a towering beech tree next to a camper’s carving from 1968!
-This old-school hike is what makes Huawni one of the most sought after adventure camps in Texas.
+Put on your swimsuit and let’s head to the creek!
+You get to jump into a mud fight, eat (and throw!) watermelon, or carve your name in a towering beech tree next to a camper’s carving from 1968!
+This old-school hike is what makes Huawni one of the most sought after adventure camps in Texas!

 Pull out the giant tarp and liquid soap - it’s time for you to glide down Flagpole Hill!
 A snow cone to top it off when you’re done makes for your perfect day.

-You’ll never want to spend the 4th of July away from Camp after you experience the joy that is the 4th at Huawni.
-Get your red, white, and blue get up on, break out the glow sticks, and watch the famous Huawni Fireworks Show sponsored by TNT Fireworks!
+You’ll never want to spend the Fourth of July away from Camp after you experience the joy that is the Fourth at Huawni!
+Get your red, white, and blue getup on, break out the glow sticks, and watch the famous Huawni Fireworks Show sponsored by TNT Fireworks!

-Initiation is the climax of Camp, as 1st-year campers get to be initiated into the Tribe of Huawni.
-As you continue to come back each summer you’ll get to move up to a new tribal fire AND you’ll get a new piece of James Avery Huawni jewelry, only worn by campers who’ve come to Camp for so many years.
+Initiation is the climax of Camp, as first-year campers get to be initiated into the Tribe of Huawni.
+As you continue to come back each summer, you’ll get to move up to a new tribal fire AND you’ll get a new piece of James Avery jewelry, only worn by campers who’ve come to Camp for so many years.
 Initiation is a solemn and meaningful end to Camp.